Schools fight back against GOP governors, defy bans on masks

 In Utah, meanwhile, the health director over the state’s biggest county is trying to buck a state law with a new mandate for kids under 12.
 Angela Dunn, who previously became a target for anti-mask ire as the state epidemiologist, has said she’s deeply concerned about infections sickening kids and disrupting schools.

-“There’s far less drama in a school where all kids are wearing masks than a spread of COVID within that school and kids being sent home to address illness, or to be put into quarantine or isolation,” said Democratic mayor Jenny Wilson, who’s backing the move that may yet be tanked by the Republican-controlled county council.
+“There’s far less drama in a school where all kids are wearing masks than a spread of COVID within that school and kids being sent home to address illness, or to be put into quarantine or isolation,” said Democratic Mayor Jenny Wilson, who is backing the move that may yet be tanked by the Republican-controlled County Council.

 In South Carolina, a showdown is heating up between the Republican governor and the capital city over a school mask mandate that local leaders approved last week.
 The attorney general threatened to take Columbia to court if leaders try to enforce the rule aimed at protecting elementary and middle school kids too young to get vaccinated.
 Republican Gov. Henry McMaster said Monday it should be up to parents whether to mask kids.